aws/aws-ofi-nccl/README.md

 This is similar to the requirements of most MPI implementations and a generally tested path in Libfabric.
 For GPUDirect RDMA support, the plugin also requires `FI_HMEM` support, as well as RDMA support.

-The README.md file in each release of the plugin will have more detailed version requirements.

 ## Getting Help